HarvestX/h6x_dynamic_serial_interface/docs/protocol.md

 These commands are predefined and used for basic operations.
 Each command has a unique identifier.

-These packets use 8 bytes of static data.

 | Command | Value | Description |
 |---------|-------|-------------|
 | `CMD_PING` | 0 | Ping/keep-alive command |